MEDICAL ANTIQUES ARCHIVES

 A c.
 1850 antique amputation saw by Evans, London.
 The grip is ebony.

-A very rare solid silver antique ear trumpet with London hallmarks for 1828.
-This is known as the Bonnafont bugle type antique ear trumpet.
+A very rare solid silver antique ear trumpet with London hallmarks for 1828 and the silversmiths Mary Ann and Charles Reilly (MR/CR), active 1826-1828.
+This is known as the Bonnafont bugle-type antique ear trumpet.

 A c.
 1840s daguerreotype of a young medical student or doctor with minor surgery set, medicine bottles, dental forceps, and toothkey.